sex with adhd

 Surprising, Lesser Known Facts About ADHD & Sex

 ADHD doesn’t manifest in the exact same way in everyone, and it can even present differently between men and women.
-Similarly, ADHD can effect the sex drive in vastly different ways that don’t match up with the ‘typical’ idea of how an ADHD person should act.
+Similarly, ADHD can affect the sex drive in vastly different ways that don’t match up with the ‘typical’ idea of how an ADHD person should act.

 The ADHD person is often characterized as being completely unable to relax, always jumping up at the slightest distraction and making impulsive decisions, especially when it comes to sex and relationships.
 They’re assumed to be the enthusiastic and happy person in the room, and often have a reputation for promiscuity.